tormjens/home-assistant-sbanken/README.md

 # Sbanken Sensor Platform for Home Assistant

+# Discontinued due to Sbanken closing their API after merging with DNB.

 This sensor platform uses the open API of the norwegian bank Sbanken.

 Every account the customer has in the bank is created as sensor, and updated every 30 minutes.